+- 1 1

 Significant Invested Capital.
 We believe the existence of significant underlying equity value provides important support to our debt investments.
 With respect to our debt investments, we look for portfolio companies where we believe aggregate enterprise value significantly exceeds aggregate indebtedness, after consideration of our investment.

-Vable Exit Strategy.
+Viable Exit Strategy.
 We invest in companies that we believe will provide a steady stream of cash flow to repay our loans and reinvest in their respective businesses.
-In addition, we also seek to invest in companies whose business models and expected future cash flows offer attractive exit possibilities for our equity investments.
-We expect to exit our investments typically through one of three scenarios: (a) the sale of the company resulting in repayment of all outstanding debt and equity; (b) the recapitalization of the company through which our investments are replaced with debt or equity from a third party or parties; or (c) the repayment of the initial or remaining principal amount of our debt investment from cash flow generated by the company.
-In some investments, there may be scheduled amortization of some portion of our debt investment which would result in a partial exit of our investment prior to the maturity of the debt investment.
+We expect to exit our investments typically through one of three scenarios: (a) the sale of the company resulting in repayment of all outstanding debt; (b) the recapitalization of the company through which our

+debt investment is replaced with debt or equity from a third party or parties; or (c) the repayment of the initial or remaining principal amount of our debt investment from cash flow generated by the company.
+In some investments, there may be scheduled amortization of some portion of our debt investment which would result in a partial exit of our investment prior to the maturity

+of the debt investment.

+• - ,

+-5-